 The article concludes on this note of shared responsibility: “All of us who work in health care owe it to ourselves, to our patients, and to the next generation to work together to improve our practices, our culture, and ourselves.”

 Want to learn more about what well being solutions are working and how you can help your physicians & advanced practitioners?
-Download our now!
+Download our article now!